tohagan/runtime-type-validation/README.md

   - A Promise - resolved (valid), reject (error)
   - A Boolean - true (valid), false (error) and optionally log the error
   - Create your own result type!
-- Values resturned may have optional transformations applied.
+- Values returned may have optional transformations applied.
   - Simple: Default values applied
   - Advanced: version upgrades of all/parts of a complex value.